-Our shipment backlog for systems and associated warranty totaled \$817 million and \$947 million as ofJune 30, 2013 and 2012, respectively, and primarily consists of sales orders where written customer requests have been received and the delivery is anticipated within the next 12 months.
+Our shipment backlog for systems and associated warranty totaled \$977 million and \$817 million as ofJune 30, 2014 and 2013, respectively, and primarily consists of sales orders where written customer requests have been received and the delivery is anticipated within the next 12 months.
 Orders for service contracts and unreleased products are excluded from shipment backlog.
 All orders are subject to cancellation or delay by the customer, often with limited or no penalties.
 We make adjustments for shipment backlog obtained from acquired companies, sales order cancellations, customer delivery date changes and currency adjustments.
 Shipment backlog is not subject to normal accounting controls for information that is either reported in or derived from our basic financial statements.
 In addition, the concept of shipment backlog is not defined in the accounting literature, making comparisons between periods and with other companies difficult and potentially misleading.

-Our revenue backlog, which includes sales orders where physical deliveries have been completed, but for which revenue has not been recognized pursuant to our policy for revenue recognition, totaled \$271 million and \$286 million as of June 30, 2013 and 2012, respectively.
+Our revenue backlog, which includes the gross value of sales orders where physical deliveries have been completed, but for which revenue has not been recognized pursuant to our policy for revenue recognition, totaled \$269 million and \$271 million as of June 30, 2014 and 2013, respectively.
 Orders for service contracts are excluded from revenue backlog.